Last updated on September 27, 2023

-Best practices: Advertising apparel products on Google Shopping
+Best practices: Advertising apparel products on Google’s Shopping Window

-Advertising your apparel products via Google Shopping can be a complex task.
-Isn’t it frustrating that usually 95% of an advertiser’s apparel products are not shown on Google Shopping?
-That is why we will explore how you can optimize your shopping (and performance max) campaigns to generate more best-seller products using Producthero’s Shopping Ad Platform.
+Advertising your apparel products via shopping ads on Google can be a complex task.
+Isn’t it frustrating that usually 95% of an advertiser’s apparel products are not shown on Google?
+That is why we will explore how you can optimize your shopping and Performance Max campaigns to generate more best-seller products using Producthero’s Shopping Ad Platform.

 Challenges of advertising apparel products

 When advertising for apparel like clothing and shoes there are almost always different sizes and multiple colors of products.
 This results in having lots of products that are similar.
 Moreover, seasonality can play a big role in this category.
 Often, clothing stores have a new assortment for each season of the year.
 So, let’s dive into three challenges and the solutions to advertising for clothing.

 1. Huge amount of products – resulting in lots of Zombies